sustainers/sustainers.github.io/code-of-conduct.md

 ### Code of Conduct

-All attendees, organizers, speakers, sponsors, and volunteers at Sustain unconference are required to abide by the code of conduct.
+All attendees, organizers, speakers, sponsors, and volunteers at Sustain are required to abide by the code of conduct.
 Organizers will enforce this code throughout the event.
 We expect cooperation from all participants to help ensure a safe environment for everyone.

-The Sustain unconference is dedicated to providing a safe, inclusive, welcoming, harassment-free conference experience for everyone regardless of gender, gender identity, gender expression, sexual orientation, ability, physical appearance, body size, socioeconomic status, race, age, or religion (or lack thereof).
+The Sustain is dedicated to providing a safe, inclusive, welcoming, harassment-free conference experience for everyone regardless of gender, gender identity, gender expression, sexual orientation, ability, physical appearance, body size, socioeconomic status, race, age, or religion (or lack thereof).

 ### Expected Behavior